CFD Scams for 2026

 Visit eToro Try a Demo Read review

 Please note that CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
-61% of retail investor accounts lose money when trading CFDs with this provider.
+46% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you understand how CFDs work, and whether you can afford to take the high risk of losing your money.

 Copy Trading does not amount to investment advice.
 The value of your investments may go up or down.
 Your capital is at risk.

-Crypto investments are risky and highly volatile.
-Tax may apply.
-Understand the risks here
+Crypto investments are risky and may not suit retail investors; you could lose your entire investment.
+Understand the risks here.

 Don't invest unless you're prepared to lose all the money you invest.
 This is a high-risk investment, and you should not expect to be protected if something goes wrong.
 Take 2 mins to learn more.